jashu171/MCP-Workflows/04.Own-MCP-Server/readme.md

    - Replace **`<Replace with your link/sse>`** with the **SSE URL** (usually your Production URL + `/sse`).
    - Keep the flags as shown (they help you debug).

+Try both ways hhtp/sse if one fails another comes in place

 ```json
 {
   "mcpServers": {